Ana Cheri Shows Off Hourglass Figure In A Belted One-Piece Swimsuit

 “Amazing beautiful goddess,” added a fourth follower.

 Hot pink seems to be Ana’s color of choice lately when it comes to her swimwear.
-The model recently sported the bold hue in another steamy share last week in which the model teased her followers as she untied her pink snakeskin bikini top.
+The model recently sported the bold hue in another steamy share last week in which the model teased her followers as she untied her pink snakeskin-print bikini top.
 That post has earned over 225,000 likes and 1,880 comments since going live.